vishruti-patel/fetch-rewards-analysis/README.md

-## Evaluate data quality issues in the given dataset.
+## Part three: Evaluate data quality issues in the given dataset.
 To identify data quality issues, I adopted a systematic approach using Python for data loading, normalization, and evaluation of potential data quality problems.
 The key steps in my approach included examining missing values, detecting duplicate records, and checking for inconsistencies in data formats.
 The python script could be found inside Data Quality/data_quality

-## communicate with stakeholder.
+## Part four: Communicate with Stakeholder.
 As the final part of this challenged, I have crafted a professional email to effectively communicate with stakeholders.
 My email covers the details on some questions about the data, identification of Data Quality Issues, information needed to resolve Data Quality Issues, support for Data Asset optimzation and anticipated performance and scaling concerns.
 My email is attached under stakeholder_communication_email/email_communication